isomerpages/pmo-carbonmarketcoop/_implementation-agreements/Ghana/Forms.md

 <p>Inclusion of External Links</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Applicants should avoid submiting external links (such as links to file
+<p>Applicants should avoid submitting external links (such as links to file
 hosting services) as part of your application.</p>
 <p></p>
 <p>Should you exceed the attachment size limit, you may send the attachment(s)